jshimko/meteor-jwplayer/README.md

 An easily configured CDN hosted version of JWPlayer using your own license.

-NOTE: This version only works with JWPlayer v6.
-They changed their CDN URL in v7.
+NOTE: This version only works with JWPlayer v7.
+They changed their CDN URL after v6.
+If you need the old version, use v6.0.0 of this package.

 ## Install